-In cases of an infringement of a rightholder's economic copyright, the right-holder may request compensation for damages resulting from the infringement according to the general rules of the civil code or pursuant to the provisions of the CNRA.
-According to the CNRA the right-holder may demand that the person who infringed its economic rights pays double or triple the amount of the appropriate remuneration in case the infringement is deliberate.
-Moreover, the right-holder may demand that a perpetrator makes a statement of an appropriate content and in an appropriate form or that the perpetrator of the deliberate infringement committed within the framework of economic activity pays an appropriate sum to the Fund for the Promotion of Creative Activity.
-According to the special provisions of the CNRA regarding computer programs, the rightholder may demand that a user of a computer program destroys its technical means, including computer programs, used only to facilitate illegal removal or circumvention of the technical protection measures.
+In cases of an infringement of a right holder's economic copyright, the right holder may request compensation for damages resulting from the infringement according to the general rules of the civil code or pursuant to the provisions of the CNRA.
+According to the CNRA the right holder may demand that the person who infringed its economic rights pays double the amount of the appropriate remuneration.
+Moreover, the right holder may demand that a perpetrator makes a statement of an appropriate content and in an appropriate form or that the perpetrator of the deliberate infringement committed within the framework of economic activity pays an appropriate sum to the Fund for the Promotion of Creative Activity.
+According to the special provisions of the CNRA regarding computer programs, the right holder may demand that a user of a computer program destroy its technical means, including computer programs, used only to facilitate illegal removal or circumvention of the technical protection measures.

-The right-holder whose moral rights have been violated may, for example, demand a cessation of breach of its exclusive rights, as well as demand that the perpetrator makes a public statement of the appropriate content and form.
-In cases of deliberate violation of moral rights, the court may award a certain amount of money to the rightholder to repair the suffered harm.
+The right holder whose moral rights have been violated may, for example, demand a cessation of breach of its exclusive rights, as well as demand that the perpetrator makes a public statement of the appropriate content and form.
+In cases of culpable violation of moral rights, the court may award a certain amount of money to the right holder to compensate for the harm done.

 As far as the infringement of the IP rights mentioned in the IPLA is concerned, a patent holder, whose patent has been infringed, may demand that the infringing party ceases the infringement or surrenders the unlawfully obtained profits and redresses the damage, when the infringement was deliberate.
-The right-holder may demand cessation of acts threatening infringement of the right.
-On request of the right-holder, the court may order unlawfully manufactured or marked goods to be withdrawn from the market or destroyed.
-It is also possible that the court hands the aforementioned products over to the right-holder on account of the sum of money to be adjudged to the right-holder.
+The rightholder may demand cessation of acts threatening infringement of the right.
+On request of the rightholder, the court may order unlawfully manufactured or marked goods to be withdrawn from the market or destroyed.
+It is also possible that the court will hand the aforementioned products over to the right holder on account of the sum of money to be adjudged to the right holder.